roveroniandrea/UlamSpiral/README.md

 Simply choose the max number to test and canvas scale (Note that external points will still be calculated)

 # How it works
 Ulam's spiral it's a simple representation of primal numbers arranged in a spiral.
 If a number is primal it will be printed in black, otherwise in white.
+The most interesting thing is that primal numbers tend to align in diagonals.
+This is clearly observable drawing the spiral with default values in the Demo.
+Other algorithms have confirmed that the density of primal numbers in diagonals is not constant.
+This behaviour is not yet totally understood.

 The algorithm to check if a number if primal works in the following way:

 Let's suppose we want to describe all numbers multiple of 6.
 I will discuss why precisely 6 [in this section](https://github.com/roveroniandrea/UlamSpiral/blob/master/README.md#why-6).
 We can obtain those numbers simply doing 6 * k, where k is an interger number greater or equal to 1.